bvda/hack-your-education-ece/slides/slides/1_problem_solving/1-problem_basic_skills.md

 ### User stories

 * Vertical:
-  * Cut accross multiple layers in architectual layers
+  * Cut accross multiple layers in the architecture
 * Testable:
   * Should be testable either by code or manually
 * User valued: